Samuel Aruwan: Early life and education

-Journalism and public service
+Journalism and Public Service

-He is a professional journalist with over a decade experience before joining public service in 2015.

 His journalism career began as an intern at the New Nigerian Newspapers and Daily Independent Newspapers, after which he joined Leadership Newspapers Group where he progressed from reporter to bureau chief.
 In October 2011 he joined Blueprint Newspapers Limited as chief of the Kaduna bureau.
 In December 2014 he took a leave of absence to serve as spokesperson to Malam Nasir Ahmad el-Rufai, a governorship candidate in Kaduna State in the 2015 general elections.

-In May 2015, Governor El-Rufai appointed him special assistant for media and publicity and official spokesperson of the Governor and Government of Kaduna State.
+In May 2015, Government of Kaduna State appointed him as its official spokesperson of the Governor and Government of Kaduna State.
 In May 2017, he was promoted to senior special assistant for media and publicity.

-Aruwan played a key role in the 2019 election campaigns and the successes in both the presidential and governorship elections.
+Aruwan played a key role in the 2015, 2019, and 2023 election campaigns and the successes in both the presidential and governorship elections through strategic communication and political insights.

-Since 2015, he has been a member of Kaduna State Security Council, which comprises heads of all military, police and para-military agencies operating in the State.
+For nearly a decade, he served as a member of the Kaduna State Security Council—the body composed of the heads of all military, police, and Department of State Services, as well as paramilitary agencies operating in the state — and cultivated extensive connections with human intelligence sources across Kaduna State and beyond.

 On 12 July 2019, he took oath of office as a Commissioner and member of the Kaduna State Executive Council.
 His key role is coordinating the internal security functions, and leading government policies on Internal security management of Kaduna state.
 In January 2021, Aruwan bagged the award of Crisis Manager of the Year at the annual Security and Emergency Management Awards (SAEMA) 2020.

 Aruwan was appointed as the 14th Administrator/Commissioner of Kaduna Capital Territory Authority by Governor Uba Sani on June 20, 2023.
 This appointment has made him a member of the Kaduna State Executive Council.
 As one of Nigeria's experts on banditry attacks in Northern Nigeria, he has been well-reported in the media.
+He is skilled and versed in crisis management and strategic communication, he has played a critical role in peace, security, and counter-terrorism initiatives in Kaduna State and across Northern Nigeria.